 THE CHICKEN ANGEL WOMAN WITH A TRIANGLE (2008)

-The folky, bluesy Frankenstein creature that finally forced people in my city to sit up and start paying attention to what I was doing (at least for a while).
+The folky, bluesy Frankenstein creature that finally forced people in my city to sit up and start paying attention to what I was doing (at least for a little while).
 I’ll never understand why this was the album to put me “on the map”.
 I mean, I was proud of it.
-I knew it was an important one for me, and it felt like some of my very best work.
+I knew it was an important album for me, and it felt like some of my very best work.
 I just didn’t expect anyone else to want to listen to it.
-The thing’s got thirty-three songs on it, for Christ’s sake.
+The thing’s got thirty-three songs on it, for crying out loud!
 All else aside, this will always stand as a high point in my body of work based on the songs.
 For as many of them as there are and as twisted as some of them get, I don’t think there’s a stinker in the bunch.

 AN ABSENCE OF SWAY (2009)

 The soundtrack for the weirdest winter of my life, and a much darker album than its predecessor.
 Along with CHICKEN ANGEL WOMAN, this is probably some of my best-known and most-liked work.
 Strange how the music that comes from a difficult personal place tends to resonate with other people even when they don’t know much about its genesis (or its genitals).

 Until GIFT FOR A SPIDER came along in 2011, this was the closest thing I’d made to a full-on breakup album in a long time, though it was just as much about trying to deal with PTSD in the aftermath of a violent break-in.
 In terms of the overall sound and production, it feels like the end of a loose trilogy that began with CHICKEN ANGEL WOMAN.
 There are lots of dirty words here, and some songs intentionally destroy themselves as my way of trying to make the music feel what I felt.
 Oddly enough, this album is also home to some of my best “quiet” songs.